-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+All children can be direct or indirect victims of domestic abuse.
+Witnesses can be adversely affected by domestic abuse in the context of their home life, where domestic abuse occurs between family members.
 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

-All staff understand the significant impact that Domestic Abuse can have on a child.
+All staff understand the significant impact that Domestic Abuse can have on a child both at the time of the incident and longer term.
 The school follows the guidance set out within this policy to ensure the safety and wellbeing of children.
 Children who have experienced or witnessed Domestic Violence will be monitored and supported through the school pastoral care system.